 CU1: Causal unity via physical covering

-Here the parts in the interior of the unified entity are combined together causally through a common membrane or other physical covering – what the FMA refers to as a ‘bona fide anatomical surface’ [44].
+Here the parts in the interior of the unified entity are combined together causally through a common membrane or other physical covering\.
 The latter points outwards toward and may serve a protective function in relation to what lies on the exterior of the entity [13, 47].

 Note that the physical covering may have holes (for example pores in your skin, shafts penetrating the planet’s outer crust, sockets where conduits to other entities are connected allowing transport of liquids or gases).
-The physical covering is nonetheless connected in the sense that (a) between every two points on its surface a continuous path can be traced which does not leave this surface, and also (b) the covering serves as a barrier preventing entities above a certain size threshold from entering from the outside or escaping from the inside [92, 77].
+The physical covering is nonetheless connected in the sense that (a) between every two points on its surface a continuous path can be traced which does not leave this surface, and also (b) the covering serves as a barrier preventing entities above a certain size threshold from entering from the outside or escaping from the inside [94, 77].